[View Printable Version]

 DISTINGUISHING FEATURES OF THE CLASS

 The work involves responsibility for enforcing civil mandates of the courts including serving civil court papers, seizing property, conducting auction sales of seized property, enforcing and managing accounts, making civil arrests and assisting individuals seeking information regarding civil matters.
-Work assignments are received from a Deputy Sheriff Sergeant (Civil) or higher ranking officer, verbally and in writing allowing some discretion in prioritizing and ensuring completion of work assignments.
+Prior to assignments, candidates are required to complete formal training under the New York State Municipal Police Training Council and the Onondaga County Sheriff's Office Field Training and Evaluation Program.
+Work assignments are received from a Deputy Sheriff Sergeant (Civil) or higher ranking officer, verbally and in writing, allowing some discretion in prioritizing and ensuring completion of work assignments.
 Work is reviewed through submission of reports and observation of the employee during the performance of their assignments.
-There is no supervision exercised by this class.
+Supervision is not a function of this class.
+Incumbents in this position are sworn Deputy Sheriffs as defined in the Criminal Procedure Law, and are required to carry a firearm and other necessary equipment.
 Does related work as required.

 TYPICAL WORK ACTIVITIES